-I am Senior Research Fellow Photographic History in the Photographic History Research Centre (PHRC) at De Montfort University (DMU) and Programme Leader for the MA in Photographic History course.
+I am Reader in Social and Political Photographic Cultures in the Photographic History Research Centre (PHRC) at De Montfort University (DMU) and Programme Leader for the MA in Photographic History course.

 More recently I have been developing collaborative research into synergies between private photographic practices, curatorial tendencies, and historical realities in Poland, and was also commissioned in an advisorial capacity to work with arts and humanities photography scholars on the project Photography in the Humanities (Miejsce fotografii w badaniach humanistycznych), funded by the Polish Ministry of Higher Education.
 The work my colleagues and I do in Poland places particular emphasis on the photographic cultures developed by minorities in the country during the emergence of the communist regime (1945-1952), throughout the Polish People’s Republic (1952-1989), and since the foundation of the Third Republic (1989-present).